Md-Nadim-Mir/Laravel-Basic-to-Advanced/README.md

     mentioned framework (for example, those used in Laravel installation).
   * Third party libraries can be installed easily with help of composer.
   * All the dependencies are noted in composer.json file which is placed in the source folder.

+# What is  Artisan ?
+ * Command line interface used in Laravel is called Artisan.
+ * It includes a set of commands which assists in building a web application.
+ * These commands are incorporated from Symphony framework, resulting in add-on features in Laravel .